abumq/SecurePhotoViewer/README.md

 # SecurePhotoViewer

-View encrypted archive of photo
+View encrypted archive of photos.

-This is for personal use but I thought to make the code public for anyone who is interested.
+This was built for personal use but I thought to make the code public for anyone who is interested.

 ![screenshot]